seapear/AffinityOnLinux/Guides/Wine/Guide-Uninstall.md

 rm -rf ~/.affinity
 ```

-**Note:** The `.affinity` directory removal is specific to Affinity software installations through Wine and may not be present on all systems.
+**Note:** The `.affinity` directory removal is specific to Affinity software installations through Wine and may not be present on all setups.

 ### 6. Remove Winetricks (if installed manually)
 ```bash